Hair-Fit/deploy-model/README.md

 MODEL_URL="link model for download that are in GCP Bucket" GCP_PROJECT="your gcp project id"
 ```
+3. Get the [Model](https://github.com/Hair-Fit/Model) by running the notebook on google collab and download it.
+For running this prediction service on the cloud, you should upload the model in the GCS Bucket.
-3. Get your service account json key and make sure your service account have permission "Storage Object Admin".
+4. Get your service account json key and make sure your service account have permission "Storage Object Admin".
 Make that file located here or `/.serviceaccount.json` or `serviceaccount.json`

 # Deployment